jsdclxvi/Reforestation/README.md

-## Why did the feline fail the lie detector test?
-Because he be lion.
+## Did you hear about the cow who jumped over the barbed wire fence?
+It was udder destruction.